-- 1) Be enrolled as a degree-seeking student - 2) Meet the residency requirements determined by the Georgia Student Finance Commission - 3) Meet U.S. citizenship or eligible non-citizen requirements - 4) Be in compliance with Selective Service registration requirements
+- 1) Be enrolled as a degree-seeking student - 2) Meet the residency requirements determined by the Georgia Student Finance Commission - 3) Meet U.S. citizenship or eligible non-citizen requirements - 4) Be in compliance with Selective Service registration requirements - 5) Be in compliance with the Georgia Drug-Free Postsecondary Education Act of 1990

-- 5) Be in compliance with the Georgia Drug-Free Postsecondary Education Act of 1990 - 6) Not be in default or owe a refund on a student financial aid program - 7) Maintain satisfactory academic progress - 8) Must have a completed HOPE application or current year FAFSA on file. - 9) Must be within 7 years of High School graduation if the student has never been invoiced for HOPE scholarship in the Spring 2011 semester or earlier.
+- 6) Not be in default or owe a refund on a student financial aid program - Maintain satisfactory academic progress - 8) Must have a completed GSF Application or current year FAFSA on file. - 9) Must meet academic rigor by high school graduation of at least two(2) full credits for 2015, at three (3) full credits for 2016 and at least four (4) full credits for 2017 from the academic rigor course category list provide by Georgia Student Finance Commission (GSFC). - 10) Must be within 7 years of High School graduation if the student has never been invoiced for HOPE scholarship in the Spring 2011 semester or earlier.
 Students who were invoiced for a HOPE Scholarship during the Spring 2011 semester or earlier will have until 7 years after their high school graduation date or June 30, 2015.

-The HOPE scholarship covers up to \$102.00 per credit hour of college level courses in the 2014 - 2015 school year.
+The HOPE scholarship covers up to \$106.00 per credit hour of college level courses in the 2015-2016 school year.
 It does not pay for any learning support courses, institutional fees or books.